zsz12251665/HOSS-Server-2/docs/RESTful.md

   - E. g. `PUT /students` rewrites or creates some students in the database
 - PATCH method updates **some** objects
   - E. g. `PATCH /teachers` partially rewrites some teachers in the database
-- DELETE method removes **some** objects
-  - E. g. `DELETE /courses` removes some courses from the database